ermiasgelaye/python-api-challenge/README.md

 ## <a name="WeatherPy"></a> Part I - WeatherPy

-In this part a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator was created.
-After prforming the Api call from [**OpenWeatherMap API**](https://openweathermap.org/api) the dataframe of the dataset for this task looks as follows:
+In this part, a Python script to visualize the weather of 500+ cities across the world of varying distances from the equator was created.
+After performing the API call from [**OpenWeatherMap API**](https://openweathermap.org/api) the dataframe of the dataset for this task looks as follows:

  <table border="1" class="dataframe">
   <thead>